-Browsing 90 - 100 results of 150 programs for subject - Art
+Browsing 90 - 100 results of 161 programs for subject - Art

+In this gem from 1990, we get a brief peek into the flourishing mind of German-born composer/sculptor Trimpin, a MacArthur "genius" award winner and the subject of a recent feature documentary.
+He chronicles his unique adventures through sound and music making, takes audience questions, and stages modified versions of his musical installations in front of the live audience.
+For three days in February 2010, the Exploratorium showcased the innovations and outlaw aesthetics of custom computer culture.
+An outgrowth of the hacker community, personal computer modding was born from the need for speed and personal style.
 Catch a glimpse of the floor as viewed from atop the concrete pendulum on the Exploratorium's Mezzanine.
 This After Dark event featured a special installation of the Cubatron by Bay Area artist and engineer Mark Lottor.
 A visually stunning favorite of music and art festival audiences, the Cubatron is a 3–D light sculpture made from 8–x–8-foot modular cubes, each containing 1,000 individually programmable RGB LEDs.
 Viewed from any direction—even underneath—the Cubatron’s thousands of programmed pixels paint exquisite arrays of color that cascade in spectacularly dynamic patterns.
 On January 15th we will release a gem of a vintage interview with revolutionary musician/composer Astor Piazolla!

 In this inspired 1989 chat, Argentinean nuevo tango composer and bandoneon (concertina) player Astor Piazzolla dazzles the audience with a surprising story about the tango's origin in Argentina.
 He traces his musical beginnings and the "very beautiful way of feeling crazy" that resulted in his best compositions.
 Piazzolla also plays the bandoneon, and answers audience questions.
-Ken Murphy, creator of A History of the Sky— a time-lapse visualization that will span an entire year—talks about his project during the After Dark event, Resolution.